FreeFem/FreeFem-doc2/source/tutorial/acoustics.rst

    // Plot
    plot(u, wait=1, ps="Sound.eps");

-Results are on :numref:`figAcoustics`.
+Results are on :numref:`figAcoustics1`.
 But when :math:`kc2` is an eigenvalue of the problem, then the solution is not unique:

 -  if :math:`u_e \neq 0` is an eigen state, then for any given solution :math:`u+u_e` is **another** solution.